|

 related to the murder of the U.S. journalist in the aftermath

 of the military coup 30 years ago.
+The legal

 action filed on December 2, 2000 by Chilean attorneys Fabiola